groupe-sii/generator-webpack-angular/README.md

 > Yeoman generator for building Single Page Apps with AngularJS, ES6, Webpack.

+### This project is no longer maintained.
+Please use [Clea CLI](https://github.com/groupe-sii/clea-cli) instead, which is way more complete.

 ## Generator

 What's included in details over [here](docs/STACK.md)